-Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web and desktop apps, tested on simulators (iOS), emulators (Android), and real devices (iOS, Android, Windows, Mac).
+Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web and desktop apps.
+We support simulators (iOS), emulators (Android), and real devices (iOS, Android, Windows, Mac).

-Investing in the WebDriver protocol means you are betting on a single, free and open protocol for testing that has become a defacto standard.
+Investing in the WebDriver protocol means you are betting on a single, free and open protocol for testing that has become a web standard.
 Don't lock yourself into a proprietary stack.

 If you're new to Appium, or want a fuller description of what this is all about, please read our Introduction to Appium Concepts.